 After law school, Re clerked for Judge Brett M. Kavanaugh of the U.S. Court of Appeals for the D.C.
 Circuit and then for Justice Anthony M. Kennedy of the Supreme Court of the United States.
 Re also worked as an Honors Program attorney in the Criminal Appellate Section of the U.S. Department of Justice and practiced in the Issues and Appeals Section of Jones Day in Washington, D.C.

-Re’s recent scholarship has appeared in the Harvard Law Review, the Yale Law Journal, the Indiana Law Journal, and the Georgetown Law Journal among others.
+Re’s recent scholarship has appeared in the Columbia Law Review, Harvard Law Review, Yale Law Journal, Indiana Law Journal, and the Georgetown Law Journal among others.